albedoklaus/cceesss2020/sheet02.md

 x_{n+1} = r x_n (1-x_n)
 $$

-we can find a fixpoint which very well visible in the following plots.
-It is shared by each path from the different sampled iterations and can be calculated with
+we can find a fixpoint which is very well visible in the following plots.
+It's value is the value of the initial $u_0$ itself and it is therefore shared by each path from the different sampled iterations.
+Its corresponding $\mu$ value can be calculated with
 $$
 u \overset{!}{=} \mu u (1-u) \Leftrightarrow \mu = \frac{1}{1-u}
 $$